ring-lang/ring/applications/sokoban/README.md

 The Sokoban Game
 ================

-An implementation for the popular Sudoku Game
+An implementation for the popular Sokoban Game

 Using Ring Game Engine for 2D Games